sakimotto/zervi-travel-app/docs/AppFeatures.md

 - Consistent styling and keyboard navigation

 ### Data Flow
-1. Initial app load pulls from either:
+1. Initial app load authenticates user and fetches from Supabase
-   - User-saved custom defaults
-   - Built-in sample data
-2. Local edits are saved to device-specific storage
-3. "Save as Default" pushes data to shared sample storage
-4. This creates a tiered approach to data persistence
+2. If database is empty, sample data is automatically seeded
+3. All CRUD operations immediately sync to PostgreSQL backend
+4. Real-time subscriptions keep data current across browser tabs
+5. Offline mode gracefully degrades to sample data with sync on reconnection

 ### File Organization
 - **Components/**: UI components organized by feature